rf20008/Character-Generator/README.md

 # License

-This repository is currently licensed under the MIT License
+This repository is currently licensed under the MIT License.